Akmal1285/python-notes/README.md

 fruits[2] = "Strawberry"
 print(fruits)  #Output:  ["Pineapple", "Banana", "Strawberryt", "Melon"]
 ```
-#Tuple and List Comprehension
+# Tuple and List Comprehension

 **Tuple**

 *Tuples are used to store multiple items in a single variable.*
 *They are immutable, meaning they cannot be changed after creation.*

 **Key Characteristics**
--**Immutable**: You cannot add, remove, or change items once defined.
+-Immutable: You cannot add, remove, or change items once defined.

 -**Ordered**: Items have a defined order that will not change.